-The cost is moderate and depends on the size of the filling and the technique used by the dentist to place it in the prepared tooth.
+The cost of dental fillings is moderate and depends on the size of the filling and the technique used by the dentist to place it in the prepared tooth.
 Composite fillings require a cavity that can be kept clean and dry during filling and they are subject to stain and discoloration over time.

 Advantages of Tooth-Colored Restorations